stevearc/conform.nvim/README.md

 See [conform.format()](#formatopts) for more details about the parameters.

-To view configured and available formatters, as well as to see the path to the log file, run `:checkhealth conform`
+To view configured and available formatters, as well as to see the path to the log file, run `:ConformInfo`

 ## Formatters